VACATION

 Wedding Invitation Essentials

 Before we get too far, I thought it would be helpful to go through some of the essentials first.
 For hundreds of years, wedding invitations have followed a formula - following it will guarantee you success and keeps it simple, no need to overthink this right?
+Whatever wording you choose to fill in, the formula remains the same:

 - Who is hosting: this could be parents of the bride, parents of the groom, both parents, the couple themselves or a mix